nazir-hussain/Relatives-List-React/README.md

 Diwali is coming.
 It's time to shop.
 Write the names of your relatives you are planning to visit this time in a list.
 Details

-Ordered list tag should have key relativeList.
+1. Ordered list tag should have key relativeList.

-Created ordered list should also have defined key for each relative name.
+2. Created ordered list should also have defined key for each relative name.

-Insert relative name with key as relativeListItem1, relativeListItem2....
+3. Insert relative name with key as relativeListItem1, relativeListItem2....

-Why to use keys??
+Why to use keys?? <br>
 Keys help React identify which node out the whole array has been changed (added/removed/re-ordered).
 To give a unique identity to every element inside the array,